skydeck/insideout/README.md

 ----

 * add support for search path for included files
-* support inclusion of templates (as opposed to verbatime inclusion already supported)
+* support inclusion of templates (as opposed to verbatim inclusion already supported)